"Witness the might of the Eternal Warlock!" Harry proclaimed to the front lawn of number four, Privet Drive. "Mwahahaha!"

 A classmate Harry had confided in guessed that the Dursleys were ultra-religious.
-He said his cousin from the countryside was forbidden from watching any TV or reading any comics or books not approved by his parents, for they were filled with words of the devil.
+He said his cousin from the countryside was forbidden from watching TV and reading any comics or books not approved by his parents, for they were filled with the words of the devil.
 Harry just nodded in sympathy back then, thinking that his own situation was different.
 The Dursleys and the little Potter did go to church on Christmas and Easter, but God never came up in a day-to-day conversation in their household.

 Most nine-year-olds wouldn't have dwelled on this mystery for long, but he figured that his guardians, perfectly normal people that they were, wouldn't be acting this odd without a reason.
 Furthermore, Harry himself vaguely recalled a couple of incidents from his early childhood when unexplainable stuff occurred around him.

 That being said, he couldn't make anything weird happen no matter what occult invocations he spoke while brandishing his staff, nor how much he strained his muscles while pretending to power up, so perhaps it had just been his imagination.
 Either way, Harry knew better than to ask his family for clarification.

 At least he could play whatever he wanted these days, with Aunt Petunia adopting a weary resignation towards his antics.
 Harry was still careful not to go too wild within eyeshot of his uncle, who could be downright scary when angered; he usually retreated to his room or the nearby park after Vernon came home from work.

 "Oi, cuz, I got homework that needs doing," Dudley said, blocking the corridor with his meaty arm.